Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 The \textit{training {examples}} $(\vx, \vy)$ are sampled from a ground-truth joint distribution $p^*(\vX, \vY) = p^*(\vY \mid \vX) p^*(\vX)$, which is determined by the ground-truth concepts $\vg \in \calC$ associated with the input $\vx$.
-Specifically, the values of the ground-truth concepts are sampled from a ground-truth conditional distribution $p^*(\vG \mid \vX)$, while the ground-truth labels $\vy$ are sampled from $p^*(\vY \mid \vG; \BK)$. {It is assumed that this distribution implements the background knowledge $\BK$, that is, it assigns zero or low probability to labels incompatible with the constraints.\footnote{For technical reasons, it is assumed it implements the same reasoning process as the target NeSy predictor.}} It is useful to think of these two {distributions} as \textit{functions}: the former as a function $f^*: \calX \to \Delta_{\calC}$ mapping {each input to a \textit{distribution}} over ground-truth concepts, and the latter as a function $\beta^*: \Delta_\calC \to \Delta_\calY$ mapping {each distribution} over concepts to {a distribution} over labels. { Elements $f(\vx) \in \Delta_\calC$ are probability distributions $p(\vC \mid \vx)$ over the possible concept vectors $\vc \in \calC$.
-Whenever $f(\vx)$ allocates all probability mass to one specific $\vc \in \calC$, \ie it is one-hot, it is a vertex of the simplex and as such it belongs to $\Vset{\Delta_\calC} \subset \Delta_\calC$. } Overall, $p^*(\vY \mid \vX, \changed{\BK})$ results from composing $f^*$ and $\beta^*$.
-A visualization of the data generation process is reported in \cref{fig:generative-process} (Left).
-With this in mind, we present the first assumption capturing how data are generated, which will be used throughout the theoretical material.
+Specifically, the values of the ground-truth concepts are sampled from a ground-truth conditional distribution $p^*(\vG \mid \vX)$, while the ground-truth labels $\vy$ are sampled from $p^*(\vY \mid \vG; \BK)$.
+It is assumed that this distribution implements the background knowledge $\BK$, that is, it assigns zero or low probability to labels incompatible with the constraints.\footnote{More specifically, for technical reasons, we assume the inference layer of the predictor behaves as in \cref{eq:condition-on-beta}.} It is useful to think of these two {distributions} as \textit{functions}: the former as a function $f^*: \calX \to \Delta_{\calC}$ mapping {each input to a \textit{distribution}} over ground-truth concepts, and the latter as a function $\beta^*: \Delta_\calC \to \Delta_\calY$ mapping {each distribution} over concepts to {a distribution} over labels.
+Elements $f(\vx) \in \Delta_\calC$ are probability distributions $p(\vC \mid \vx)$ over the possible concept vectors $\vc \in \calC$.
+Whenever $f(\vx)$ allocates all probability mass to one specific $\vc \in \calC$, \ie it is one-hot, it is a vertex of the simplex and as such it belongs to $\Vset{\Delta_\calC} \subset \Delta_\calC$.
+Moreover, abusing notation, we write